feschber/lan-mouse/README.md

 ## Security
-Sending key and mouse event data over the local network might not be the biggest security concern but in any public network it's QUITE a problem to basically broadcast your keystrokes.
+Sending key and mouse event data over the local network might not be the biggest security concern but in any public network or business environment it's *QUITE* a problem to basically broadcast your keystrokes.
 - There should probably be an encryption layer using DTLS below the application to enable a secure link
 - The keys could be generated via the graphical frontend